zumba/zumba.github.com/_posts/2015-03-31-how-we-do-css.md

 #### Sandwich
 These nom noms can contain a combination of toppings to make a complete sandwich or component.
 These are usually a bit more complex and a little more specific.
-Sandwiches can be used throughout the entire site and can be customized per section of the site to meet that section's needs or requirements.
+Sandwiches can be used throughout the entire site and can be customized per section to meet that section's needs or requirements.
 Example:

 	sandwich